byu-cpe/Maeser/sphinx-docs/development/discord.md

 2025-07-30 10:29:44 INFO     discord.gateway Shard ID None has connected to Gateway (Session ID: <...>).
 ✅ Discord Bot connected as Bot Name#1984
 ```

+## Creating and Modifying Courses

+Class models can be configured and modified using the [**Admin Portal**](./admin_portal.md).
+By default, the admin portal places these in `dynamic_implementations/bot_data`, which is where the Discord handler also looks for courses.

 ## Using Discord